+Individuals with opioid use disorder are at significantly greater risk of suicide than those without this disorder.
+Screening for suicide risk at initial evaluation and routine follow-up is recommended in this population.
+(Tremeau et al., 2008; Maloney et al., 2007)

 Node OE.
+Insomnia.

-Individuals with opioid dependence are at significantly greater risk of suicide than those without this disorder.
-Screening for suicide risk at initial evaluation and routine follow-up is recommended in this population.
-(Tremeau et al., 2008; Maloney et al., 2007)Node OF.
-Insomnia is a common problem in people with opioid dependence, and sometimes a chronic problem.
-Commonly prescribed hypnotic medications in the general population include benzodiazepines, and GABA-receptor subtype agonists, e.g. zolpidem; unfortunately these medications have increased abuse potential in individuals with substance use disorders and may be used to augment the effects of opioids, and add to respiratory depression in the event of an overdose.
+Insomnia is a common problem in people with opioid use disorder, and sometimes a chronic problem.
+Commonly prescribed hypnotic medications in the general population include benzodiazepines, and GABA-receptor subtype agonists, e.g. zolpidem; unfortunately these medications have increased abuse potential in individuals with substance use disorders and may be used to augment the effects of opioids, and increase the risk of respiratory depression in the event of an overdose.
 Therefore, most addiction medicine specialists do not recommend treatment with these medications for opioid-dependent patients.
-Alternative medications without reported abuse liability include trazodone, doxepin, gabapentin, mirtazapine, hydroxyzine, diphenhydramine, quetiapine, and ramelteon.
-Evidence supporting their efficacy is limited, however.
-(Amedt et al., 2007; Hajak et al., 2003; Hirst and Sloan, 2002)(LOE IV).
+Alternative medications without reported abuse liability include doxepin, mirtazapine, hydroxyzine, diphenhydramine, and ramelteon; however, evidence supporting their efficacy is limited.
+(Amedt et al., 2007; Hajak et al., 2003; Hirst and Sloan, 2002) (LOE IV).
+Trazodone, an antidepressant with properties of serotonin antagonism and reuptake inhibition, has traditionally been one of the most prescribed medications for insomnia, especially in opioid dependent persons due to its non-addictive nature; however, a randomized, double blind, placebo-controlled trial found that trazodone did not improve sleep in opioid dependent patients receiving methadone maintenance treatment (LOE II) (Stein et al., 2012).
+Other alternative medications, specifically gabapentin and quetiapine, have been used widely for insomnia in this population, but have been noted to have abuse potential complicating their use (LOE V) (Recoppa et al, 2004; Sansone and Sansone, 2010; Schifano et al, 2011; Yargic and Caferov, 2011).